aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-05/lesson-01/index.md

 This week is going to be about finding ways to structure, simplify and compartmentalize your code.
 We will learn about **transformations** that allow you to rotate, move and scale things that you draw.
 Additionally, we will learn the basics of using **functions**.

 Let's take an example sketch, where we would like to draw a simple face that is centerd on the canvas.
-We could use some variables to store the x and y coordimnates of the center of the screen and use these as a reference point for drawing the shapes.
+We could use some variables to store the x and y coordinates of the center of the screen and use these as a reference point for drawing the shapes.
 I am calling these variables ```offsetX``` and ```offsetY```.

 {{<p5js autoplay=1 width="400" height="400">}}
 let offsetX;